Alan-39/Feed-Evaluator-Autoencoder/README.md

-This project attempt to optimise the intitial feed evaluator implementation by creating a new package from ground up without the use of a cumbersome pixellib library.
+This project attempt to optimise the intitial feed evaluator implementation by creating a new package from ground up without the use of a cumbersome external image segmentation library.

 === 10/5/2021 ===
 Implementation has been overhauled.
 Adding assorted functions used to convert dataset from coco, find centroid, etc, as well as separation of preprocessor and model functions for easier code management